binary-lover/CyberSecurityNotes/README.md

     - Aurora is a proprietary technology from AWS (not open sourced)
     - PostgreSQL and MySQL are both supported as Aurora DB
     - Aurora storage automatically  grows in increments of 10GB up to 128 TB.
+###
+37. **MX record :** - A DNS 'mail exchange' (MX) record directs email to a mail server.
+The MX record indicates how email messages should be routed in accordance with the Simple Mail Transfer Protocol (SMTP, the standard protocol for all email.
+###
+38. **AXFR :** - AXFR(global Asynchronous Transfer Full Range) is a protocol for “zone transfers” for replication of DNS data across multiple DNS servers.
+Unlike normal DNS queries that require the user to know some DNS information ahead of time, AXFR queries reveal resource records including subdomain names.
+###
+39. **Reverse lookup :** - In computer networks, a reverse DNS lookup or reverse DNS resolution (rDNS) is the querying technique of the Domain Name System (DNS) to determine the domain name associated with an IP address – the reverse of the usual "forward" DNS lookup of an IP address from a domain name.
+###
+40. **Brute force  :** - A brute-force attack is a trial-and-error method used by application programs to decode login information and encryption keys to use them to gain unauthorized access to systems.
+###
+41. **Subdomain :** - a subdomain is a separate part of your website that operates under the same primary domain name.
+###
+42. **Network Classes :**
+    - Class A: 10.0.0.0 to 10.255.255.255
+    - Class B: 172.16.0.0 to 172.31.255.255
+    - Class C: 192.168.0.0 to 192.168.255.255
+###
+43. **Reverse engineering :** - The process of taking a piece of software or hardware and analyzing its functions and information flow so that its functionality and behavior can be understood.
+###
+44. **Bash :** - Bourne-again shell, is a command-line shell and scripting language used on Linux, macOS, and other Unix-like operating systems
+###
+45. **Vulnerablity :** - A vulnerability is a weakness that can be exploited by cybercriminals to gain unauthorized access to a computer system.
+###
+46. **Bind Shell :** - when we try to connect to vulnerable system through its random port
+47. **Reverse Shell :** - When vunerable machine tries to connect with us
+###
+48. **Traffic smugling**
+49. **Native Windows API**
+50. **White listed domain abuse**
+51. ****